On-Demand App Development Company

 We integrate with Stripe (most common for global on-demand apps), PayPal, Braintree, Razorpay (South/Southeast Asia), and regional payment gateways based on your geography.
 Payment features typically include: customer payment methods, split payments between platform and provider, payout flows to service providers, refund and dispute handling, and surge or dynamic pricing.
 We scope the payment architecture based on your business model and operating regions.

-A focused on-demand MVP, single service type, customer app, provider app, and admin panel, typically runs $35,000--$80,000.
-Full platforms with multiple service categories, advanced dispatch, in-app communication, and loyalty features run $80,000--$200,000.
-The cost depends on the number of user roles, complexity of the matching/dispatch logic, and the number of third-party integrations.
+A first shippable slice, one service type with the customer app, provider app, and admin panel, starts around $35,000-$60,000.
+The full multi-sided platform, with multiple service categories, advanced dispatch, in-app communication, and loyalty, grows to $120,000-$200,000 over time.
+Cost tracks the number of user roles, the complexity of the matching and dispatch logic, and the third-party integrations.
 We scope every project before pricing it.

 Yes.
 We sign NDAs before any discovery call where you share proprietary business logic, dispatch algorithms, or market positioning.
 The NDA covers all personnel who touch your project.
-We have shipped on-demand platforms for clients in the US, UK, and Australia under NDA, and full source code ownership transfers to you on final payment.
+We have shipped on-demand platforms for clients in the US, UK, Europe, Canada, the UAE, and Southeast Asia under NDA, and full source code ownership transfers to you on final payment.

 Work with us